Eik-Lab/Financial-Technology-Projects-/Case 5/README.md

 - Evaluate the added business value of this tool

   - Effects of a streamlined and automated sentiment analysis,
+      - Does it free up valuable time for their analyst?

+  - Does it identify potential investment risks and opportunities that were not immediately apparent from conventional analysis methods?

+  - Does it enable earlier detection of shifts in public sentiment that often precede market changes, giving the firm a competitive edge?

+  - Does it capture and interpret a vast amount of data quickly? (which is impossible manually).

+- Recommendations and further work

+    - How can (or should) this tool be incorporate into the fund investment strategies ?

+Examples of sentiment analysis13 and other cases where ChatGPT is used